farlee2121/DevEssentialsBlog/_posts/2022-05-20-Tests-as-Values.md

 ## Tests as Values

 All the above assumptions are not essential to tests.
 Tests can be values in much the same way we now use functions or objects as values.
 This allows test to be treated like any other value in our code.
-We can bring all of our good practices other coding tasks into testing too.
+We can bring all of our good practices from other coding tasks into testing too.

 Let's look at some examples of how test-values are useful.